 - Elaborate, from the second accounting year finished after their admission to the New Market, annual financial statements, including cash flow demonstrations, in English language, according to international accounting standards, such as those in the U.S. GAAP or IFRS;

 - Adopt exclusively the rules from BM&FBovespa arbitration regulation, whereby the stock exchange itself, the Company, the controlling shareholder, the administrators, and the members of the Company's Fiscal Board, if installed, undertake to resolve each and every dispute or controversy relating to the listing regulation through an arbitration procedure;

 - Hold public meetings with analysts and other stakeholders, at least once a year, to disclose information regarding their respective economic-financial situation, projects and perspectives;

-- In the event of leaving the New Market, so that shares can be negotiated outside the new rule, the controlling shareholder must make public offering for the acquisition of shares in circulation, by the economic value determined by an appraisal report drawn up by a specialized and Independent Company.
+- In the event of leaving the New Market, so that shares can be negotiated outside the new rule, the controlling shareholder must make a public offer for the acquisition of shares in circulation, by the economic value determined by an appraisal report drawn up by a specialized and Independent Company.